Journal Information

 Introduction

 Chronic obstructive pulmonary disease (COPD) ranks as the third leading cause of death globally, following ischemic heart disease and stroke.1 Characteristics of COPD are persistent airflow limitation and corresponding respiratory symptoms such as dyspnea, cough, and sputum production.
 COPD is usually diagnosed at an advanced stage, resulting in a heavy disease burden with high rates of mortality and disability.
 With the aging population increasing in high-income countries and rising smoking rates in developing nations, the number of deaths due to COPD is projected to exceed 5.4 million by 2060.2 A national cross-sectional study in China reported that approximately 100 million individuals have COPD, and prevalence was higher in men than in women (11.9% vs 5.4%).3 COPD in women has distinct characteristics expressed differently compared to men in terms of respiratory symptoms and disease outcomes.
 Sex differences in COPD management and therapy also warrant attention.4–6 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) guidelines recommend diagnosing COPD with a post-bronchodilator forced expiratory volume in 1s (FEV1)/forced vital capacity (FVC) ratio <0.70 and using FEV1% predicted to assess the severity of the obstruction.1 FEV1% predicted was associated with increased symptoms and long-term mortality.7,8 Recently, some studies have proposed new classifications of severity of the obstruction, including FVC-adjusted FEV1% predicted, the FEV1/FVC ratio, and FEV1z-scores.7,9–11 However, regardless of the obstruction standard employed, these measures are all based on spirometry tests.
-Spirometry tests require patients to exert maximal effort in exhalation, and certain clinical patients (with severe dyspnea, or critically ill) may not complete spirometry tests.
+Spirometry tests require patients to exert maximal effort in exhalation, and certain clinical patients with severe dyspnea, may not complete spirometry tests.
 Consequently, clinicians faced significant challenges in assessing the severity of COPD to guide pharmacological treatment.
 Therefore, there is an urge to find supplementary methods to indirectly evaluate the severity of COPD.

 Impulse oscillometry (IOS) is a technique to measure airway resistance during calm breathing but not require patient effort.
-IOS plays a crucial role in assessing small airway dysfunction, expiratory flow limitation, monitoring disease recovery, and disease progression.12–16 Recently, Liang et al. proposed new obstruction severity classifications using IOS z-scores, establishing cutoff values for grading the severity of COPD using IOS parameters[resistance at 5Hz (R5), difference between resistance at 5Hz and 20Hz (R5–R20), reactance at 5Hz (X5) z-scores]: stage I, II, III, IV (staging of airflow obstruction by IOS, SAIO).17 However, it remained unclear whether SAIO grades were correlated with disease symptoms, burden, and prognosis and had similar results to the GOLD classifications.
+IOS plays a crucial role in assessing small airway dysfunction, expiratory flow limitation, monitoring disease recovery, and disease progression.12–16 Recently, Liang et al. proposed new obstruction severity classifications using IOS z-scores, establishing cutoff values for grading the severity of COPD using IOS parameters[resistance at 5Hz (R5), difference between resistance at 5Hz and 20Hz (R5–R20), reactance at 5Hz (X5) z-scores]: stage I, II, III, IV (staging of airflow obstruction by IOS, SAIO).17 However, it remained unclear whether SAIO grades were correlated with respiratory symptoms, image abnormalities, and prognosis and had similar results to the GOLD classifications.

 MethodSettings and Participants

 We analyzed data from a prospective population-based cohort study in Guangdong Province, China.
-The details of the cohort design have been published previously.18 Briefly, individuals aged 40–80 years were enrolled in the study between August 2019 and August 2021, including approximately 2000 individuals with never, current, or former cigarette smoking history with or without COPD (post-bronchodilator FEV1/FVC <0.7).
+The details of the cohort design have been published previously.18 Briefly, individuals aged 40–80 years were enrolled in the study between July 2019 and August 2021, including approximately 2000 individuals with never, current, or former cigarette smoking history with or without COPD (post-bronchodilator FEV1/FVC <0.7).
 Individuals were excluded if they met any of the following criteria at baseline: (1) age <40 years or >80 years; (2) incomplete IOS tests; (3) respiratory infection or exacerbations within four weeks prior to screening; (4) heart attack (myocardial infarction or malignant arrhythmia) within the past three months.
 The previous cohort design report contained more details.
 Our study only included patients with COPD (post-bronchodilator FEV1/FVC <0.7).
-At baseline, participants filled up questionnaires including the modified Medical Research Council dyspnea scale (mMRC) and COPD assessment test (CAT) scores.19 Information regarding medical history was collected including family history of respiratory diseases, occupational exposure, and biomass exposure.
+At baseline, participants filled up questionnaires including the modified Medical Research Council dyspnea scale (mMRC) and COPD assessment test (CAT) scores.19 Information regarding medical history and risk factors was collected including family history of respiratory diseases, occupational exposure, and biomass exposure.

 To avoid airway constriction after spirometry testing that could affect airway resistance measurements, pre-bronchodilator IOS (CareFusion, Hochberg, Germany) testing was performed according to European Respiratory Society (ERS) 2003 guidelines prior to spirometry testing.20 IOS parameters include resistance at 5Hz (R5), resistance at 20Hz (R20), the difference between R5 and R20 (R5–R20), reactance at 5Hz (X5), reactance area (AX), and resonant frequency (Fres).
 The z-scores of IOS parameters were calculated using the predicted value formulas of IOS in healthy Chinese subjects.21